 - Where we act for multiple clients or addressees each such person is jointly and severally responsible for all obligations due to us and each represents that she/he/it has full authority to instruct us.

-- We do not provide any promise or guarantee to you about the outcome of your Matter.
+- We cannot and do not provide any promise or guarantee to you about the outcome of your Matter.
 Nothing in the Engagement Letter or these Standard Terms and Conditions of Engagement or any statement by our lawyers constitutes such a promise or guarantee.

 - Our legal fees are based upon the amount of time and attention involved, the nature and complexity of the particular matter, its time sensitivity and the seniority and experience of the lawyer(s) involved.
 Please note that lawyers’ hourly rates are subject to change, generally on an annual basis.
 You may request an update of the estimate of fees and hourly rates at any time during the course of the representation.
-We reserve the right to add a weighting to our fees in matters involving urgency, novelty, unusual responsibility, complexity or where a formal legal opinion is required.
-If, for any reason, the Matter does not proceed to completion, we will be entitled to charge you for work done and expenses incurred up to the date on which we are instructed to cease working on the Matter.
+We reserve the right to agree a fixed fee and/or add a weighting to our fees in matters involving urgency, novelty, unusual responsibility, complexity or where a formal legal opinion is required.
+If, for any reason, the Matter does not proceed to completion, we will be entitled to charge you for work done and expenses incurred up to the date on which we are instructed to cease working on the Matter

 - All our fees, costs and expenses are net of any applicable withholding taxes or surcharges.